SedsStringer/AntarcticaClassification/README.md

 Part 1: This step topographically corrects selected images

-Part 2: This step runs a PCA over the images and clusters them into the desrired number of clusters
+Part 2: This step runs a PCA over the images and clusters them into the desired number of clusters

 Part 3: This is the script used in the limited times where a random forest was required